zephyrproject-rtos/zephyr/tests/drivers/can/host/README.rst

 .. code-block:: shell

-   west twister -v -p native_sim/native/64 -X can -T tests/drivers/can/host/ --pytest-args=--can-context=zcan0
+   west twister -v -p native_sim/native/64 -X can:zcan0 -T tests/drivers/can/host/

 After the test suite has completed, the virtual SocketCAN interface can be removed again: